Dave Williams (Iowa politician)

-Dave Williams is an American politician, retired engineer, and businessman serving as a member of the Iowa House of Representatives from the 60th district.
+Dave Williams is an American politician, retired engineer, and businessman who served as a member of the Iowa House of Representatives from the 60th district.
 Elected in 2018, he assumed office on January 14, 2019.

 Early life and education

 Williams was born and raised in Iowa.
 The first in his family to attend a four-year university, he earned a Bachelor of Science degree in mechanical engineering from Iowa State University and a Master of Business Administration from University of Iowa.

 Career

 Williams worked as an engineer at John Deere for 36 years, but was forced to retire after an injury.
 Williams later founded a small business and worked as an adjunct professor of business at the University of Northern Iowa.